Lindronics/honours_project/timelog.md

 ### 02 Feb 2020

 * *6.0 hours* Created autoencoder to predict the FIR images of humans from the grayscale version of the RGB images.
 The model is working very well with a dataset consisting of 2 people.

+### 03 Feb 2020

+* *4.0 hours* Tried improving autoencoder by adding more convolutional layers.
+This was not successful.
+* *1.5 hours* Worked on visualization of autoencoder architecture

+### 04 Feb 2020

+* *5.0 hours* Implemented a texture-based image registration metric